medusajs/medusa/docs/content/troubleshooting/cors-issues.md

 # CORS issues

-If you are experiencing connection issues when trying to access your Medusa server from a storefront, it is most likely due to Cross-Origin Resource Sharing (CORS) issues.
+If you are experiencing connection issues when trying to access your Medusa backend from a storefront, it is most likely due to Cross-Origin Resource Sharing (CORS) issues.

 You might see a log in your browser console, that looks like this: